+65 3129 4104

 Businesses Corporate Documents

-Notary public translation service is often only one part of the process.
-Certain documents must go through extra formal steps before they are accepted by courts, embassies, or foreign offices.
-For this, related services are usually arranged together so the full document set is properly prepared and ready for submission.
+Notary public translation is often only one part of the process.
+Some documents must go through extra formal steps before courts, embassies, or foreign offices will take them.
+That's why related services are usually arranged together, so the full document set is properly prepared and ready to submit.

 Certified True Copy

-Used when you must submit a verified copy of the original document alongside translation.
+Used when you must submit a verified copy of the original document alongside the translation.

 Apostille / Legalisation

-Some countries require extra authentication so they can recognise the notary's signature.
+Some countries need extra authentication so they can recognise the notary's signature.

 Sworn Translation

-Certain jurisdictions require sworn translators rather than notarisation.
-We advise based on destination rules.
+Some countries ask for sworn translators instead of notarisation.
+We advise based on the destination's rules.

 Interpretation

-For interviews, hearings or appointments where you must communicate across languages.
+For interviews, hearings, or meetings where you must speak across languages in real time.

-Follow a clear, step-by-step process that meets Singapore legal standards and reduces the risk of document rejection.
-Proper translation, signed certification, and notary verification are handled carefully to ensure your notarized translation is ready for official submission.
+Follow a clear, step-by-step process that meets Singapore standards and lowers the risk of rejection.
+Translation, signed certification, and notary verification are all handled with care, so your notarized translation is ready for official submission.

 1